Placement and Credit by Examination

 - Contact your institution's admissions and advising department for appropriate exam type and score.

-- An $80 fee, charged by the test organization Prometric, must be paid at the time of administration of the exam via a major credit card.
+- A $100 exam fee, charged by the test organization Prometric, must be paid at the time of test administration using a major credit card.

-- An additional $30 proctoring fee must be paid to the Howard Community College Cashier's Office, located on the second floor of the Rouse Community Foundation Student Services Hall (RCF).
+- An additional $30 proctoring fee must be paid to the Howard Community College Cashier's Office, located on the second floor of the Rouse Company Foundation Student Services Hall (RCF) before testing.
 Payment may be made by cash, money order or credit card.